M982 Excalibur: Description

-Excalibur was developed as a longer-range alternative to conventional artillery shells, with GPS guidance for improved accuracy.
+Excalibur, named after the mythical sword of King Arthur, was developed as a longer-range alternative to conventional artillery shells, with GPS guidance for improved accuracy.
 Excalibur has a range of approximately 40 to 57 km depending on configuration, with a circular error probable (CEP) of 4 m, while unguided Western artillery shells can land up to 150 m from the target at a range of 24 km.
 While much more expensive at $68,000 per shell compared to an $800 unguided M777 shell, it is less expensive than the $150,000 rocket used in US guided-missile systems like M142 HIMARS and M270 Multiple Launch Rocket System.
 Excalibur's extended range is achieved through the use of folding glide fins, which allow the projectile to glide from the top of a ballistic arc toward the target.
-A lower cost alternative to the Excalibur is to use the US Army designed M1156 Precision Guidance Kit to turn existing 155 mm shells into precision weapons.
+A lower cost alternative to the Excalibur is to use the US Army designed M1156 precision guidance kit to turn existing 155 mm shells into precision weapons.

 The munition was co-developed by United States-based Raytheon Missiles & Defense (guidance system) and the Swedish BAE Systems Bofors (body, base, ballistics, and payload).
 Excalibur is used to minimize collateral damage, for targets beyond the range of standard munitions, for precise firing within 150 m of friendly troops, or when terrain prevents direct fire.
 It has a multi-function fuze that can be programmed to explode in the air, once it hits a hard surface, or after it penetrates a target.
 One Excalibur projectile can accurately hit an intended target that would require the use of between 10 and 50 unguided artillery rounds.

 Initial combat experience with Excalibur in Iraq in the summer of 2007 was highly successful, with 92% of rounds falling within 4 m of their targets.
 Its performance was so impressive that the U.S. Army planned to increase production to 150 rounds per month from the previous 18 rounds per month.
 In 2012, Excalibur rounds reached new record ranges in combat of 36 km.
-In December 2020, the round was successfully tested out to a range of 43.5 mi using a supercharged propellant out of a 58-caliber-long ERCA gun tube.
+In December 2020, the round was successfully tested out to a range of 43.5 mi using a supercharged propellant out of a 58-caliber-long Extended Range Cannon Artillery (ERCA) gun tube.